 Special Note for adopters outside of Maine

 Under normal circumstances, we would be happy for those living outside of the state of Maine to visit our shelter to adopt a cat from HART.
-However currently in accordance with Maine's "Keep Maine Healthy" program, for those living outside of the state of Maine, we are allowing adoptions only to residents of New Hampshire, Vermont, Massachusetts, Connecticut, New York and New Jersey.
+However currently in accordance with Maine's "Keep Maine Healthy" program, for those living outside of the state of Maine, we are allowing adoptions only to residents of New Hampshire, Vermont, and Massachusetts.
 As travel restrictions are changed, we will update our policies.
 We appreciate your understanding during these difficult times.

 ADMISSIONS / SURRENDERS

 HART will continue to accept transfers and surrenders into our shelter.
 As always, an appointment is necessary.
 Please see our Admissions page for more information.